yrccondor/wp-webauthn/readme.txt

 Please note that this plugin does NOT support Internet Explorer (including IE 11).
 To use FaceID or TouchID, you need to use iOS/iPadOS 14+.

+= Security and Privacy =

+WebAuthn has become a W3C Recommendation since March 2019, which enabling the creation and use of strong, attested, scoped, public key-based credentials by web applications, for the purpose of strongly authenticating users using hardware authenticators.
+WebAuthn focuses on both security and privacy, it offers the possibility to create a secure authentication process without having to transfer any private data such as recognition data and fingerprint data.
+It will be the future of web authentication.

+= GDPR Friendly =

+When authenticating with WebAuthn, no private data will leave user's device and no third-party involvement.
+The credentials transferred are not associate to any user's information but only for authentication.
+It's GDPR Friendly.

 == Installation ==

 Notice: PHP extensions gmp and mbstring are required.